All This and World War II: Soundtrack

 Riva Records released the soundtrack in the United Kingdom before the film was released.
 Riva initially considered an advertising campaign before Christmas, but chose not to as the film would not be released in the United Kingdom until February.
 The album was released on 25 October 1976, and the film was released on 11 November 1976.
 Nicholas Schaffner noted that the advertising campaign for the record was as questionable as the film due to an ad depicting Hitler listening to the album.

 The album reached number 23 on the UK Albums Chart, with a total of seven weeks on that listing, and number 48 on the Billboard Top 200.
 It also made number 14 on the Australian album charts, number 17 on the Dutch album charts and number 37 on the New Zealand album charts.
 The soundtrack is notable for featuring the solo recording debut of Peter Gabriel, formerly of Genesis, singing "Strawberry Fields Forever".
 The album was nominated for NARM Awards "Best Selling Movie Soundtrack".

 A live concert featuring many of the artists who appeared on the soundtrack and album was planned for London's Olympia.
 However, the idea was abandoned due to difficulties in getting a date that all or most of the artists could make.

 The LP was also released in 1979 with the title The Songs of John Lennon & Paul McCartney Performed by the World's Greatest Rock Artists, and two of the tracks ("Let It Be" performed by Leo Sayer and "Because" performed by Lynsey de Paul) were released on the Beatles cover version CD album With A Little Help that was issued in Europe in 1991.

 The album was finally released on CD in 2006 on the Hip-O Select label and again in 2015 as a limited-issue release on the Culture Factory label, complete with the original gatefold sleeve.
-In 2016, a box set featuring the DVD of the film and the soundtrack on two CD's was released by Gonzo Multimedia with the title The Beatles and World War II.
+In 2016, a box set featuring the DVD of the 2016 re-edit of the film by Tony Palmer film and the soundtrack on two CD's was released by Gonzo Multimedia with the title The Beatles and World War II.